mkschreder/uberalice/log-week-10.md

 She is rather good at keeping close and following me by my side for small stretches of time.
 During this week I will continue to work with her on getting her to follow even better.

+# day 1
+Doing some work around the house.
+Generally sleeping through the most of the day.
+Went climbing in rainy woods several times up and down the rocky hill.
+Ate around 500g of raw food and then kibble.
+No potty accidents in the house for 24 hours.
+Did a bit of training walking up and down the stairs indoors and outside.
+Played a lot with the ball and the bite toys.
+Able to hold the bite and not let go for around 20s until I either tell her to let go or give in (It is my intention that the she learns to hold on until I give in because it builds an important foundation for future training)

+# day 2
+Went out with the tube and trained escalators.
+Ate 250g of raw food at 6 in the morning and slept for almost 4 hours at the office after the first trip with bus, tube, escalators and walking through the city.
+Was a bit nervous throughout the whole experience but was able to walk on her own more and generally had a more exploratory attitude when going through the experience than before (during her first time I had to carry her around most of the time).

+Weight: 7.3kg